fatbobman/ObservableDefaults/Sources/ObservableDefaults/ObservableDefaults.docc/ObservableDefaults.md

 #### UserDefaults with Codable

-For custom types with UserDefaults, implement `CodableUserDefaultsPropertyListValue`:
+For custom types with UserDefaults, implement `Codable`:

 ```swift
 @ObservableDefaults